 Any student receiving GI Bill® benefits while attending LACM is required to obtain transcripts from all previously attended school and submit them to LACM 's Registrar Office for review prior to credit.
-The Registrar will evaluate and inform the student of approved transfer credits and the total credits left to complete.
-LACM will maintain written record of previous education and training of veterans and eligible persons.

 LACM is proud to collaborate with the Veteran's Administration to provide VA Yellow Ribbon benefits to qualified students.
 Students who are eligible to receive VA benefits under the post-9/11 GI Bill® may be considered to receive additional funds from LACM under this program.